jekil/awesome-hacking/_pages/index.rst

 - `Plaso <https://github.com/log2timeline/plaso>`_ - Plaso (Plaso Langar Að Safna Öllu), or super timeline all the things, is a Python-based engine used by several tools for automatic creation of timelines.
 Plaso default behavior is to create super timelines but it also supports creating more targeted timelines.
 - `Snoopdigg <https://github.com/botherder/snoopdigg>`_ - Simple utility to ease the process of collecting evidence to find infections.
 - `TAPIR <https://github.com/tap-ir/tapir>`_ - Trustable Artifacts Parser for Incident Response is a multi-user, client/server, incident response framework based on the TAP project.
+- `UAC <https://github.com/tclahr/uac>`_ - A Live Response collection script for Incident Response that makes use of native binaries and tools to automate the collection of AIX, Android, ESXi, FreeBSD, Linux, macOS, NetBSD, NetScaler, OpenBSD and Solaris systems artifacts.

 Live Analysis
 -------------